Jessa Duggar Pregnant With A Baby Girl? Jill Duggar Weighs In

 Do you think that Jessa Duggar will have a girl or a boy?
 Do you think that Jessa will give birth before her due date?
 Let us know your thoughts in the comments section below.

-[Featured Image via Jessa Duggar/Instagram]
+[Featured Image by Jessa Duggar/Instagram]